MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - Excel now also supports [visual marking](../configure-policy-markings.md)s in different colors.

+- For existing S/MIME deployments, a new advanced client setting (in preview) to configure a label to automatically apply S/MIME protection in Outlook.
+[More information](client-admin-guide-customizations.md#configure-a-label-to-apply-smime-protection-in-outlook)

 **Fixes**:

 - The Azure Information Protection client no longer excludes .msg, .rar, and .zip file name extensions for File Explorer (right-click) and PowerShell commands.
 However, these file name extensions remain excluded by default for the scanner.